top of page

 This is the question people search and nobody answers directly.
 So here it is.

-That's not a character indictment.
-That's how attraction works in humans.
+Attraction doesn't arrive clean.
+It comes layered with personal history, cultural influence, things absorbed without awareness over years of images and narratives.
+Some of it is straightforward physical response.
+Some of it is curiosity.
+And some of it is material people have never unpacked — conditioning that presents itself as preference because it's been there long enough to feel natural.
 The problem isn't having those layers.
 The problem is when people stop asking questions about them.
 Because the moment you stop examining why your attraction works the way it does, you stop being aware of how it lands on the other person.
 In a space built on genuine connection, that unawareness is where real harm gets done.
 Quietly, without anyone intending it, in interactions that felt fine from one side and extractive from the other.

 The Mirror